Potassium in Plants and Soil

-- Potassium triggers activation of enzymes and is essential for production of Adenosine Triphospate (ATP).
+- Potassium triggers activation of enzymes and is essential for production of Adenosine Triphosphate (ATP).
 ATP is an important energy source for many chemical processes taking place in plant issues.

-Potassium plays a major role in the regulation of water in plants (osmo-regulation).
+- Potassium plays a major role in the regulation of water in plants (osmo-regulation).
 Both uptake of water through plant roots and its loss through the stomata are affected by potassium.

-Protein and starch synthesis in plants require potassium as well.
+- Protein and starch synthesis in plants require potassium as well.
 Potassium is essential at almost every step of the protein synthesis.
 In starch synthesis, the enzyme responsible for the process is activated by potassium.

 - Activation of enzymes – potassium has an important role in the activation of many growth related enzymes in plants.